 While walking amidst the Field of Light and Light Towers by Bruce Munroe at the Sensorio in Paso Robles, I felt as if I am seeing the microcosm of life.
 Some dark, some bright colored shades illuminating under the extravaganza of an open and boundless sky.
 But overall, in the end, it looked like a beautiful painting.While walking amidst the Field of Light and Light Towers by Bruce Munroe at the Sensorio in Paso Robles, I felt as if I am seeing the microcosm of life.
 Some dark, some bright colored shades illuminating under the extravaganza of… Click To Tweet

-The laid-back town of Cayucos in California’s Central Coast, right on Highway 1 has miles of spotless white beach, perfect for taking long and contemplative walks.
+The laid-back town of Cayucos in California’s Central Coast, right on Highway 1, has miles of spotless white beach, perfect for taking long and contemplative walks.
 Unlike the fast life of the San Francisco Bay Area, life moves slowly here, and you can feel your troubles drift away with the waves crashing on the beach.
 The famous 953-foot public fishing pier in Cayucos remains my favorite.
-It was like getting out to sea, without ever leaving land.
+It was like getting out to sea without ever leaving land.
 I witnessed a vibrant sunset from the pier, and I saw the beautiful town and the hill when I looked back from the pier in a way that I never could from shore.
 The fresh sea breeze and the sound of waves gently rolling under the crimson sky stippled with clouds were relaxing.
-While walking back I loved the aromas of freshly cooked fish and chips.
-No wonder, strolling along the pier is a quintessential thing to do in Cayucos!
-If you are here for a weekend then explore 9 beautiful murals sprinkled throughout town.
-Don’t miss Estero Bluffs State Park just north of the town of Cayucos, for dramatic views of Estero Bay and the landmark Morro Rock.
+While walking back, I loved the aromas of freshly cooked fish and chips.
+No wonder strolling along the pier is a quintessential thing to do in Cayucos!
+If you are here for a weekend, explore nine beautiful murals sprinkled throughout town.
+Don’t miss Estero Bluffs State Park, just north of Cayucos, for dramatic views of Estero Bay and the landmark Morro Rock.
 If a long weekend is near, make a trip to Cayucos, often described as the last of the historic California beach towns.